 For winter 2018, the synod is pleased to announce Business 201, a series designed to help rostered ministers in the Saint Paul Area Synod deepen their knowledge of the nuts-and-bolts of ministry and church management.

 A list of workshops for Business 201 is available here (PDF).
 Register by February 15 by emailing Anna Marsh at email@example.com.

 Learning Cohorts for Rostered Leaders

 A metro area synod means that we have many opportunities to gather, and we do so often.
 But, however valuable a one-day workshop can be, a life in ministry is also replete with questions and demanded skills that need more time to develop.
 To this end, we have begun offering Learning Cohorts: sustained small group studies of a critical question or aspect of ministry, designed to teach us and help us live further into our callings.
 The topics change frequently and we strive to offer opportunities for our leaders to learn with and from one another under the guidance of exceptional facilitators.
 All of our learning cohorts are subsidized by the synod, a reflection of our commitment to providing ongoing access to the wealth of experience and resources already present in the Twin Cities.
-2017 - 2018 Learning Cohorts will be kicking off this autumn.
-This year, we are offering four learning cohorts.
-A catalog of the cohorts can be found here (PDF).
-Registration for these cohorts is open thru Friday, September 25.
-Registration is available here.
+2017 - 2018 Learning Cohorts began this autumn.

-With questions or comments about any of these learning opportunities (including a suggestion for a topic or facilitator), contact Anna Grunner, Executive Assistant to the Bishop (firstname.lastname@example.org).
+With questions or comments about any of these learning opportunities (including a suggestion for a topic or facilitator), contact Anna Marsh, Executive Assistant to the Bishop at firstname.lastname@example.org.